candradimuka-community/be-alumni-jcc/README.md

 # alumni-JCC
 Main website for alumni JCC

+# Setup .env through file .example.env
+You can customize the variable on your own .env file based on .example.env

-# Check and develop by brach
+# Check and develop by branch
-1. main -> complete source code
+1. main -> API completed/existing
-2. dev-be -> API endpoint
+2. dev-be -> API endpoint development
+3. you can make your own branch for experimental purpose

 # Stack
-FE - ReactJS/NextJS
 BE - Adonis
 DB - MySQL